-Simple steps can prevent many common pollutants from washing off your driveway into storm drains that lead to rivers.
+Simple steps can prevent many common pollutants from washing off your driveway and into storm drains that lead to rivers.
 Maintain vehicles to prevent leaking fluids.
-If you do have a leak, absorb the material with sand or cat litter, then sweep up and place in the trash.
+If you do have a leak or spill, absorb the material with sand or cat litter, then sweep up and place in the trash.
+Water Fact: Used motor oil is the single largest source of oil pollution in our waterways and we spill 180 million gallons of it per year; that's 16 times the amount of the Alaskan Valdez spill.
 Wash your car over gravel or in the yard.
-Better yet, go to a commercial car wash when possible - they are required to dispose of the water through the sanitary sewer system, where it will be treated.
+Better yet, go to a commercial car wash when possible - they are required to dispose of the water through the sanitary sewer system, so it will be treated.
 Sweep debris from sidewalks and driveways to place in the trash.